-The best results are achieved for patients who do not have a tan, as this allows the laser to target the chromophores more efficiently.
-Therefore, it’s a good idea to avoid sun tanning or self tanning several weeks before treatment.
+The best outcomes are achieved for patients who do not have a tan, as this allows the laser to target the chromophores more efficiently.* Therefore, it’s a good idea to avoid sun tanning or self tanning several weeks before treatment.

 How Many Vbeam Laser Treatments Will I Need?